HOME

 As the saying goes, “sprawl happens”, which is to say that it goes where the market takes it.
 We need to have a “smart growth” concept in place in Southwestern Travis County so that sprawl doesn’t happen here.

-HAMMETT'S CROSSING CLEAR
+HAMMETT'S CROSSING IS NOT PASSABLE

 You can check the flow yourself.
 Go to http://waterdata.usgs.gov/tx/nwis/uv?08153500